-You can watch the Spartathletes along the route at any stage of their journey however for the best atmosphere I’d recommend getting as close to the start or finish line as possible.
+You can watch the Spartathletes along the route at any stage of their journey however for the best atmosphere get as close to the start or finish line as possible.

-There are buses and trolley buses and most tickets allow you to use the tram, underground, and buses.
+There are buses and trolleybuses and most tickets allow you to use the tram, underground, and buses.
 Taxis are available but can be expensive so try and plan your route in the best way possible.

 If you’re planning on heading out of the city look into hiring a car to explore some of the more scenic parts of the country.

-Along the route tourists have a huge selection of accommodations to choose from.
-These range from 5* resorts like King George, a Luxury Collection Hotel, to tourist friendly city hotels and hostels in any of the cities on the route.
+Along the route and Athens, you have a huge selection of accommodations to choose from.
+These range from 5-star resorts like King George, a Luxury Collection Hotel, to tourist-friendly city hotels and hostels in any of the cities on the route.